Category Archives: 1-2026 Prep

 Hike and Wild Swim

-A chance to unwind with a dip in the enchanting Gwydir Forest.
+Unwind with a dip in the enchanting Gwydir Forest Tickets: £12

-Two groups will be able to enjoy a walk and a wild swim in the calm waters of Llyn Parc.
+Two groups of up to 10 people will enjoy a walk and a wild swim in the calm waters of a secluded lake.

-The speed and distance is up to you but this is for experienced open / cold water swimmers only.
-Please bring swim gear, changing robes or towels and a wetsuit to carry with you.
+The speed and distance you swim is up to you but this is for experienced open / cold water swimmers only.
+Please bring your swim gear, changing robes or towels and your wet suit if you use one.

 A warm drink and snacks/food for after your swim is a must.